ruedli/OctoPlugout/README.md

 During most states, you can always with a *short press* force "switch on mode forever", or a *long press* "power off immidiately".
 In the modes when it is connected where Octoprint is alive, it will shutdown octoprint first.

 When your WiFi goes away, it will switch to "power on" and try to (re)connect mode.
 If it does, it will not shutdown Octoprint!
-Instead it will wait for a (log) press or wait for a print to be initiated and finished.
+Instead it will wait for a (long) press or wait for a print to be initiated and finished.

-As you can see, there is quite some "sense" in the states and how the button operates.
+As you can see, there is some "sense" in the states and how the button operates.
 The state diagram is a good place to better understand what goes on in the plug, and what a button press (long or short) triggers.
 The LEDS show you in which state it is.
 Some states are "quickly passed", so the LED does not have time to reflect it in the blinking pattern.You will understand when you see it happening.
 You also see messages on the printers LCD, coming from the plug.

 You can configure "how the plug comes alive" when powering on the plug.
-Initially I configure "dumb mode - forever on", but in hind sight I liked "connected to octoprint" better.
-That is how the configuration template ships.
+Initially I configure "dumb mode - forever on", but after some experience, I liked "connected to octoprint" better, because I always found myself switching to that mode.
+This initial mode (connected to Octoprint) is how the configuration template ships.
+Reconfigure if you have a different preference.

 If you don't like the blinking patterns per state, you can reconfigure them faster / slower / more flashy... whatever you like.
-If you do not like the timing: change it.
+If you do not like the timing for checking things: change it.
 But remember: interrogating the API of octoprint takes some resources, so do not overdo it!
 By nature this plug only needs a "slow" update rate of information.

-For technical reasons: while it checks for "Octoprint" to be alive (and it is not) the LEDS do not blink for 3 seconds.
+For technical reasons: while it checks for "Octoprint" to be alive (and it is not) the LEDS do not blink for over 3 seconds.
 So the states that assume Octoprint not to be there, reduce their update rate.

 ## I do not see anything of this in Octoprint
 True, allthough the LEDS blink and reflect the state the plug is in, it is difficult to see what is going on.
 This is why I updated OctoPlugout so that it shows messages on the LCD of your printer.
 Your printer should be able to understand the standard Marlin M117 GCODE.